HPM573-S-24/HW_06/README.md

 - Exam duration exponentially distributed with mean 10 minutes,
 - Proportion of patients screened positive for depression 10%,
 - Duration of mental health consultation exponentially distributed with mean 20 minutes.

-Report:
-- Average patient time in system,
-- Average patient waiting time,
-- Average patient waiting time to see the mental health specialist
-- Sample paths of:
-    - Patients in the system
-    - Patients waiting to see the mental health specialist
-    - Utilization of mental health specialist

 _Hint:_ Modify the `__init__` method of the `Patient` class so that it takes `if_with_depression` as an argument, and set `self.ifWithDepression = if_with_depression` so that you can know the depression status of the